 Animal Research at the University of Bonn

-The University of Bonn conducts animal testing as part of its research in medicine, the natural sciences and agriculture.
+The University of Bonn conducts animal research as part of its research in medicine, the natural sciences and agriculture.
 As a University of Excellence, it is conscious of its responsibility toward the animals on which it experiments, ensuring that they are given maximum protection and upholding all ethical principles and provisions of animal welfare law.

 As one of the first signatories of the Transparent Animal Testing initiative (Initiative Transparente Tierversuche; Website in German only), the University of Bonn undertakes to provide transparent information about animal testing, play an active role in helping to shape the public debate surrounding animal experiments, share experiences and communicate details of its activities.